Early Payment Discounts on Invoices: Small Business Guide

 Depending on your needs and goals, offering early payment discounts can help speed up the collection process—but it can also pose some challenges, especially when not implemented properly.
 It’s best to consult your accountant or bookkeeper to analyze the impact of early payment discounts on your business.

-If you decide that early payment discounts are a win-win for you and your customers, you should leverage your accounting software to automatically apply discounts to your invoices.
-You can explore our best accounting software guide to see why we recommend using QuickBooks.
+If you decide that early payment discounts are a win-win for you and your customers, you should leverage your accounting software to apply discounts to your invoices automatically.